jmaasch/sanzo/README.md

 knitr::kable(sanzo.info.all())
 ```

+Duo, trio, and quad data are stored in exported lists.
 To quickly access palette names only:

 ```R
 names(duos)